brandonmcclure/LudamDare56/readme.md

 Started with a rested mind and got the big guy collision working...
 I was using on_body_entered and should have used on_area_entered, so much time was spent on this.
 I am happy it is working now.
 Also, I got the projectile rotation/spawning working with some help from my local Mistral7B LLM.
 It was using the local coordinates as global ones and just had to translate that and it is working again.I made some sound effects for jumping and big guy taking damage in lmms.

+## 11a-3p

+Tried to make a mob spawner for the tiny creatures that follow you around.
+I failed at that, and now there are none of them in the game.
+That is for the best, since they did nothing yet other than follow you around.
+Can't recall what exactly I worked on.
+I am going to call this jam complete at 3p.
+I technically have a game... you have to figure out where to shoot, and the you kill a bigger creature.
+I did not quite execute the scaleing of "tiny creatures" that I set out for.
+I am happy with this jam!